nplrkn/alsoran/documentation/backlog.md

 This is focused on the next release (0.1).
 For longer term items, put them in the roadmap or put a TODO in the code.

 ## TO DO
+- Registration of multiple UEs in FV
+- Have the integration test not use real sockets and run in parallel
+- Clean RRC interface
 - Intermittent failure of live redis test
-- Have the integration test not use real sockets and run in parallel
-- Merge Redis branch
-- Registration of multiple UEs in FV
+- Break procedures into small functions
 - Get approval to publish
 - Rerun demo
 - Review all readmes as seen on Github